jmegner/cursorless-unofficial-doc/README.md

 ### Arg and item changes

-The `"arg"` (argument to a function call) and `"item"` (item in a list, map, or object) modifiers are often helpful because they are comma-aware.
+The `"arg"` (function argument) and `"item"` (item in a list, map, or object) modifiers are often helpful because they are comma-aware.

 - `"chuck arg bat"` is a good way to go from `someFunction(apple, banana + otherStuff, cherry)` to `someFunction(apple, cherry)`.
   The command deletes the argument and the appropriate delimiters (comma and a space).